Ja4e/lyrus/README.md

 ```bash
 playerctl metadata --format "{{playerName}}, {{ artist }}, {{ title }}, {{ duration(position) }}, {{ uc(status) }},{{ duration(mpris:length) }}" --follow
 ```
+it will be another fall back option when mpd and cmus are not found which enables spotify and many other player lyrics scrolling in real time.
+It would nice to make this program useable

 will add more support in detecting players will attempt to get a2 working